riek-lt/esa-layouts/README.md

 # esa-layouts

-> The on-screen graphics used during European Speedrunner Assembly's "marathon" events.
+> The on-screen graphics used during Benelux Speedrunner Gathering's "marathon" events.

 *This is a bundle for [NodeCG](https://nodecg.dev); if you do not understand what that is, we advise you read their website first for more information.*

 ***This documentation isn't fully complete and may have errors, but intends to be as correct as possible.***

-This is a [NodeCG](https://nodecg.dev) v1.8.1 bundle.
-You will need to have NodeCG v1.8.1 or above installed to run it.
+This is a [NodeCG](https://nodecg.dev) v2.0 bundle.
+You will need to have NodeCG v2.0 or above installed to run it.
 It also requires you to install the [nodecg-speedcontrol](https://github.com/speedcontrol/nodecg-speedcontrol) bundle (of which you may also need to install the latest changes instead of the most stable release).

 ## Installation

-You will need [Node.js](https://nodejs.org) (16.x LTS tested) and [git](https://git-scm.com/) installed to install NodeCG, then see the [NodeCG documentation](https://www.nodecg.dev/docs/installing) on how to install that.
+You will need [Node.js](https://nodejs.org) (20.x LTS tested) and [git](https://git-scm.com/) installed to install NodeCG, then see the [NodeCG documentation](https://www.nodecg.dev/docs/installing) on how to install that.
 I also suggest installing `nodecg-cli`; information on that is also on the documentation just linked (**the guide below will assume you have done this!**).
 You may also need to install the appropriate build tools for whichever platform you are running on; for example if you are on Windows you can either install it while installing Node.js, or using [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools).

 Next, clone the `build` branch of this repository into the NodeCG `bundles` folder and install the dependencies:
 > ```
 > cd bundles
 > git clone https://github.com/bsgmarathon/esa-layouts.git --branch build
 > cd esa-layouts
-> git submodule update --init --recursive
 > npm install --production
 > ```